Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Maybe he could, maybe he couldn’t.
 He wasn’t sure.

-**“Wurf!”**
+**"Wurf!"**

 Julian glanced down at Bozo, who was circling the rock and whining at the lack of obvious canine-accessible ways up.
-“What, you’re chicken or something?”
+"What, you’re chicken or something?"

-***“Wurf!!”***
+***"Wurf!!"***

-“Aww, c’mon!
-Jump up and enjoy the view!”
+"Aww, c’mon!
+Jump up and enjoy the view!"
 Julian bent down and slapped his thighs to encourage the huge mutt.
-“C’mon boy, you can do it!”
+"C’mon boy, you can do it!"

 Bozo whined, scratched at the rock and backed up a bit with his tail wagging uncertainly.
 He barked again and spun in a circle.

-“C’mon!
-Dogs can jump like *crazy,* you can totally make this!”
+"C’mon!
+Dogs can jump like *crazy,* you can totally make this!"

 Bozo backed up a bit further, bounced on his paws a couple times, and then…

 Thanks to a thundering run-up, a vigorous leap of faith and some paw-scrabbling, the huge mutt *almost* made it.
 Julian was able to catch him and drag him safely up to the top, where he balanced uncertainly on four legs and wagged nervously.
 Bozo, it seemed, was not fond of heights.

-Julian made a fuss of him regardless. *“Good* boy!
-You’ll do better next time, huh?!”
+Julian made a fuss of him regardless. *"Good* boy!
+You’ll do better next time, huh?!"

 That earned him a wag, but Bozo had clearly decided that he’d rather be safely back on ground level.
 He turned and skittered his way down the rock again, dropped to the ground with a thump, and then danced in a circle looking rather pleased with himself.

-“Scaredy.”
+"Scaredy."

 Bozo parked his butt on the ground and yawned.
 Then he looked away and his ears pricked up at something.
 His tail thumped in the dirt a couple of times, and then he was up and haring off back the way they’d came.
 Julian couldn’t tell what the dog had scented, but he did take it as a hint.
 He was there to exercise, not sightsee.

-“Yeah, you’re probably right...”
+"Yeah, you’re probably right..."

 He scrambled down off the rock and continued his run.
 Bozo would catch up.